markhayward68/pyImageSort/README.md

 https://hub.docker.com/r/clearlinux/tesseract-ocr or https://hub.docker.com/r/tensorflow/tensorflow

 Tensorflow is probably better than (or the Python image) as it runs as a simple command shell...
+Eventually, build a bespoke container using alpine Linux etc.

 # pip installer
-sudo apt-get install pip
-pip install --upgrade pip
-pip install <package>
+sudo apt-get install pip or sudo apk add py3-pip pip install --upgrade pip pip install <package>
 Make sure to run 'pip install pytesseract' NOT 'tesseract'